 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-The Rose beehive differs in many ways with popular modern hive designs.
-In a nut-shell, some popular hives such as the Langstroth have below features:
+The Rose beehive differs in many ways from popular modern hive designs.
+In a nutshell, some popular hives such as the Langstroth have below features:

 Standard National Hive

 Mimics the design of the Langstroth hive and comprises vertically stacked modular components.
-Generally, its dimensions are smaller with shallower brood chamber, making it ideal for less prolific strain of bees.
+Generally, its dimensions are smaller with a shallower brood chamber, making it ideal for a less prolific strains of bees.
 The queen bee is restricted in terms of where it can move to.
 This prevents the queen from moving between brood chambers and supers.
 It also prevents the creation of drone cells.

 Origin and Features of the Rose Beehive